Atopic dermatitis - 1

 What are the signs of the disease

-Atopic dermatitis evolves over time but persists throughout the life of the dog.
-A dog with canine atopic dermatitis may have one or more of these signs:
+A dog with canine atopic dermatitis may show one or more of the following symptoms:

-Mainly located on the belly, in large folds (ars, armpits), between the fingers (palmar), on the face and the ears (pavilions)
+• Specific Locations: These signs are most often found on the belly, in large skin folds (armpits), between the toes, on the face, and on the ears.

-*Allergen: substance capable of triggering an allergic reaction
+*Allergen: a substance capable of triggering an allergic reaction.

 You might also like